orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   - Most packages use the default c++17.
   - The `cxx_standard_<x>` can be used to specify the standard.
 This is provided to not pollute USE features.
-  - If C++ standard needs to be lifted.
-Specify between the oldest to current For example, if the package says c++11, then add USE flags for cxx_standard_cxx11, cxx_standard_cxx14, cxx_standard_cxx17.
+  - If the C++ standard needs to be lifted, specify between the oldest inclusive to current inclusive.
+For example, if the package says c++11 in the build files or CI files, then add USE flags for cxx_standard_cxx11, cxx_standard_cxx14, cxx_standard_cxx17.
   - If the C++ standard is not specified in the project files or in the ebuild as a USE flag without cxx_standard_ references, then it is gnu++17 by default.
-  - The C++ standard should on be overwritten if it is C++ standard sensitive.
+  - The C++ standard could be overwritten if it is C++ standard sensitive (e.g. uses constexpr).
 Use as a USE flag dependency chain for these USE flags.
   - The C++ standard should use the project default in most cases to ensure compatibility with prebuilt binaries.
   - Do not force a newer standard but allow the user to decide based on